Tag Archives: tanda

 “So tango offers euphoric fusion of body and soul that ends conclusively with each tanda?”
 Max said.
 “Surely that’s a betrayal of feelings that may go further.”

-She drew Max to his feet, tapped her iPod once or twice, and offered him an earbud.
+For a moment, Dolores was silent, and Max wondered if the prospect of love trumped the certainty of death.
+But she drew Max to his feet, tapped her iPod once or twice, and offered him an earbud.
 As a Di Sarli waltz swelled silently between them, she tucked an errant curl behind her ear and led Max into a tango.
 Later that night, she filled his flash drive with all of her tango.
 The foreign melodies snaked effortlessly into the unfathomed cells of his soul, navigating ubiquitous shoals of death or redemption in the relentless pursuit of love.

 My Tanguera, My Dog, and Me